9s/perception-launcher/readme.md

 this tool performs the following actions in order:

-1. kills specific background processes (steam.exe, eadesktop.exe)
+1. kills specific background processes (anti cheats and launchers)
 2. clears the contents of the %temp% folder
 3. launches `Spotify.exe` located in the same directory
 4. waits a few seconds